Necessary Properties of High-Quality Recommendations in E-commerce

 We touched on the benefits of assortment familiarity in our research, where we found a positive impact of the average number of product cards viewed by a shopper on LTV.

-Relevance should take into account regular changes in the product base and customer behavior shifts over time
+Actuality should take into account regular changes in the product base and buyers behavior shifts over time

-If a new item has been added to the store’s product base, it should soon start to be shown in recommendations.
-When the product is no longer available, it should stop being offered to customers as soon as possible.
+If a new item has been added to the store’s product base, it should soon start to be count in recommendations.
+When the product is no longer available, it should stop being offered to buyers as soon as possible.

 Recommendations should also take into account the demand variations for the same items at different time periods.
 For instance, barbeque goods are actively purchased during summer season, while ski equipment is actively being purchased during winter.
 An outdated smartphone may become less relevant when a new model is released.
 It’s important to note that demand variations are not taken into account if the recommendation algorithm relies on product characteristics only and does not take into account customer behavior changes.